 ANCHOSE INDIANS.
 The Anchose (Anchosa) Indians are known from a Spanish document of 1748 that lists the names of twenty-five Indian groups of east central and southeastern Texas who had asked for missions in that general area.
 About half the names on this list, including Anchose, cannot be identified.
 The identifiable groups include Caddoans, Tonkawans, Atakapans, and Karankawans.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ANCHOSE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma29), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ANCHOSE INDIANS," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/bma29.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.